Seal of Biliteracy

 - Values language as an asset

 - Prepares our students for college and career

 - Recognizes the value of language diversity & cultural identity

 - Acknowledges and certifies the attainment of biliteracy skills

 - Prepares students with 21st century skills that will benefit them in the labor market and the global society

 - Provides employers, universities, grants and scholarships with a method to recognize applicants for their dedication to attainment of high academic skills in 2 or more languages

 - Strengthens intergroup relationships and honors the multiple cultures and languages in a community

-To earn the Seal of Biliteracy in Cherry Creek School District, a student must complete all graduation requirements, demonstrate literacy in English and demonstrate literacy in at least one world language.
+To earn the Seal of Biliteracy in Cherry Creek School District, a student must complete all graduation requirements, demonstrate literacy in English Language Arts and demonstrate literacy in at least one world language.
 Applications are available at each high school.